polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 4. Click _"Create"_

 This creates a new Hyperlambda file for you.
 This file will be resolved as the above `send()` Angular method is invoked over our SignalR web socket connection.
-Paste in the following into your file.
+Paste in the following Hyperlambda into your file.

 ```
 .arguments